 Regression testing’s subset, or sanity testing, rapidly confirms that recent modifications haven’t negatively impacted any of the features currently in place.
 It focuses on critical areas affected by recent updates, ensuring core features still work as expected.
 Unlike exhaustive regression testing, sanity testing is brief and aims to confirm stability before deeper testing phases.

-28. How do you identify and manage test dependencies?
+28. What processes are followed to identify and manage test dependencies?

 Ans:

 Test dependencies are identified by analyzing requirements and understanding interdependencies between functionalities or components.
-By mapping out dependencies early, we prioritize Testing accordingly and manage resource allocation effectively.
+Mapping out dependencies early allows for prioritizing testing accordingly and managing resource allocation effectively.
 Test management tools and dependency tracking matrices help visualize and mitigate risks associated with dependencies, ensuring comprehensive test coverage.

 29. What is Non-Functional Testing?